-The job market for new and recent graduates is good – actually, better than good.
-The unemployment rate dipped to 3.7 percent in September 2018, a low not seen since 1969, according to PBS.
-The low unemployment rate, coupled with millions of job openings in various professional sectors, means many employers are having a difficult time finding the right talent for their open positions.
-As a result, there are many opportunities and career paths out there for workers who possess in-demand skills and experience.
-This means potentially higher wages as well, since many employers are willing to pay for top-notch talent.
+Are you ready to graduate but need tips on how to find a career path?
+Luckily, the job market for new and recent graduates is good – actually, better than good.
+According to the Bureau of Labor Statistics, the unemployment rate has ranged from 3.4% to 3.7% since March 2022.
+The low unemployment rate and millions of job openings in various professional sectors mean employers have difficulty finding the right talent for their open positions.
+As a result, there are many opportunities and career paths for workers with in-demand skills and experience.
+This also means potentially higher wages since many employers are willing to pay for top-notch talent.

-Many recent college graduates have been told throughout their lives to simply “follow their passion”, and the rest will work out.
-That is far too simplistic and devoid of an actual strategy for how to thrive in the real world.
+Many recent college graduates have been told throughout their lives to simply “follow their passion,” and the rest will work out.
+That is far too simplistic and lacks a strategy for thriving in the real world.
 Many college graduates are “passionate” about fantasy football.
 This does not mean they should narrow their job search solely to sports teams and sporting websites.

 When deciding on a career path, you should focus on four things:

 - Your preferences (e.g., geographic location, commute, etc.); and

 - Your principles